domapic/domapic-base/README.md

 	* Arguments:
 		* params - Request parameters. `params.path` and `params.query`.
 		* body - Request body
 		* res - Allows to set custom headers and statusCode to response.
-Examples: `res.status(201)`, 'res.header('location', '/api/books/new-book')'
+Examples: `res.status(201)`, `res.header('location', '/api/books/new-book')
 	* Returns:
 		* Can return a Promise.
 If rejected, the error will be mapped to a correspondant html error.
 If resolved, the resolved value will be returned as response body.
 		* If returns a value, the value will be returned as response body.
 		* If throws an error, the error will be mapped to a correspondant html error.
-* `auth` - If authentication is enabled for the api resource, this method will be executed to check if the user have enough permissions.
+* `auth` - If authentication is enabled for the api resource, this method will be executed to check if the user has enough permissions.
 Can be a function, or a string that defines which authorization role function has to be executed.
 Read [Authentication](#authentication) for further info.
 	* Arguments:
 		* userData - The decoded data about the user that is making the request.
 Usually should contain user name, or even user role (Depending of the authentication method and implementation).
 	* Returns:
 		* Promise.resolve, or `true` to validate the user.
-		* Any other returned value will result in a Forbidden response.
+		* Any other returned value will result in a "Forbidden" response.

 ```js
 service.server.addOperations({